Guna-Asher/Fake-Profile-Detection/README.md

 Developed by [Guna Asher](https://github.com/Guna-Asher), blending ethical automation with user-centric design and AI/ML experimentation.
 > “AI-powered tool to detect suspicious Twitter profiles using live data and heuristic modeling.”

-Let me know if you want to add visual examples, installation GIFs, or even deployment instructions for Render or Railway!